ImperialCollegeLondon/INDI/docs/Segmentation_Slicer.md

 ![RV overlap](assets/segmentation/RV_overlap.png)

-The workflow could be as follow
+The workflow could be as follow:

-  1. Segment again all the heart
+  1. Segment again all the heart with the threshold tool
-  2. Use the eraser and brush tools to remove the LV.
+  2. Use the eraser and brush tools to remove the LV (remember to include the septum)
   3. Smooth segmentation if needed

 ### Select the Intersection points